We are here to help you to make the right decision about a postgraduate research degree.

-The University of Adelaide provides a comprehensive level of support to our students and is one of the most student centric/resourced higher education institutions in Australia
+We provide a comprehensive level of support to our students and are one of the most student-centric/resourced higher education institutions in Australia.

-The Research Education and Development Committee at the University of Adelaide has responsibility for overseeing all research higher degree policy development, including the legal responsibility for the award of the degrees of Doctor of Philosophy and Masters by Research.
+The Research Education and Development Committee at the University of Adelaide has responsibility for overseeing all Research by Higher Degree policy development, including the legal responsibility for the award of the degrees of Doctor of Philosophy and Masters by Research.

-The Dean of Graduate Studies, through the work of the Graduate Centre, monitors the implementation of policies to ensure that all students are provided with a consistent and quality education experience.
+The Dean of Graduate Studies, through the work of the Adelaide Graduate Research School, monitors the implementation of policies to ensure that all students are provided with a consistent and quality education experience.

 Each discipline has its own postgraduate coordinator.
 The coordinators oversee postgraduate activities and provide assistance, advice and support, where appropriate, in matters such as resolution of grievances, and provision of resources.

-The International Student Centre is responsible for the orientation and ongoing support of international students.
+International Student Support is responsible for the orientation and ongoing support of international students.
 It works closely with student groups, faculties and University administration to ensure the experience of all international students is a positive and successful one.

 Initial support services include a Meet and Greet Service (free airport pick-up and transfer to accommodation), temporary accommodation, and an orientation program.
 Ongoing services include International Student Advisors, academic support, health cover advice, help with student visa matters, peer mentoring, an online newsletter for international students, and social activities.

-The Careers Service provides a range of services and events to help students make the most of their qualifications and develop effective career plans.
+The Career Services provides a range of services and events to help students make the most of their qualifications and develop effective career plans.
 It also markets the University's graduates to employers.

 Services include careers fairs, employer presentations, employment skills workshops, a resumé checking service, and online and on-campus resource centres.
 Graduate and vacation job opportunities are advertised on the website.